Kamini8604/weather_forecast/README.md

 # Weather Forecast App
-Weather forecast is about the weathe conditions for any location with a clean and intuitive user interface.
+Weather forecast is about the weather conditions for any location with a clean and intuitive user interface.

 ## Getting Started
 1. Clone the repository